 Factors that exacerbate the charge

-If the minor committed several juvenile crimes before or if there were any aggravating circumstances in the current case (such as premeditation, use of firearms, etc.), it increases the chances of an adult trial.
+If the minor committed several juvenile crimes before or if there were any aggravating circumstances, it increases the chances of an adult trial.
 Additionally, the age difference between the victim and offender is an important factor.
 If one party is significantly older than another, it can rev up charges from second-degree murder to first-degree murder.

 Parents’ responsibility for juveniles committing murder

-Parents and guardians of minors must understand the legal system and take necessary steps to protect their children from committing such a serious crime.
-Knowing what factors exacerbate the charge can also help parents understand the gravity of the situation and prepare well enough for the lawsuit.
+Parents of minors must understand the legal system and take necessary steps to prevent their children from committing such a serious crime.
+Knowing what factors exacerbate the charges can also help the parents and their child understand the gravity of the situation and prepare for the criminal case with a lawyer’s help.